 AttributeError: can't set attribute

 What happened?
-Well, when you override an existing property from a parent class, you override the whole functionality of that property.
+When you override an existing property from a parent class, you override the whole functionality of that property.
 In this example, you reimplemented the getter method only.
 Because of that, .name

-lost the rest of the functionality from the base class.
+lost the rest of its inherited functionality.
 You don’t have a setter method any longer.

-The idea is that if you ever need to override a property in a subclass, then you should provide all the functionality you need in the new version of the property at hand.
+The takeaway here is that if you ever need to override a property in a subclass, then you must provide all the functionality you need in the new version of the property.

 Conclusion

 A property is a special type of class member that provides functionality that’s somewhere in between regular attributes and methods.
-Properties allow you to modify the implementation of instance attributes without changing the public API of the class.
-Being able to keep your APIs unchanged helps you avoid breaking code your users wrote on top of older versions of your classes.
+Properties allow you to modify the implementation of instance attributes without changing the class’s public API.
+Being able to keep your APIs unchanged helps you avoid breaking code that your users have written on top of older versions of your classes.

 Properties are the Pythonic way to create managed attributes in your classes.
 They have several use cases in real-world programming, making them a great addition to your skill set as a Python developer.